qchenevier/MBA_memoire/doc/reaction_macro.md

 Some firms are conducting experiments in different business units, but not conducting a unified digital transformation of the customer experience [@Westerman2011].

 ### Digital structure as the new backbone

+Approaching Digital Ubiquity [@Iansiti2014]

+- Apply the digital lens to existing products & services
+- Connect your existing assets across companies
+- Examine new modes of value creation
+- Consider new value-capture modes
+- Use software to extend the boundaries of what you do.

 #### Convergence IT and business